 \subsection{Surrogate continuum model: Count data}

-Instead of relying on repeated stochastic simulations, the random walk model is related to a PDE whose solution approximately describes the evolution of the mean behaviour of the random walk model~\citep{Codling2008,Plank2025a}.
-To proceed to the continuum limit description we denote the average occupancy of site $(i,j)$ at time $t$ by $\langle N_{i,j} \rangle\in[0,\kappa]$, and note that this average is constructed by considering a sufficiently large number of identically prepared realizations of the discrete model.
-With this framework we propose an approximate discrete conservation statement describing the expected change in occupancy in site $(i,j)$ during a time step of duration $\tau$,
+Rather than relying on repeated stochastic simulations, we approximate the random walk model by a PDE describing its mean behavior~\cite{Codling2008,Plank2025a}.
+Let $\langle N_{i,j}(t)\rangle\in[0,\kappa]$ denote the average occupancy of site $(i,j)$ at time $t$, estimated over many identically prepared realizations.
+An approximate conservation statement for the expected change in occupancy over a time step of duration $\tau$ is

-Positive terms on the right of Equation \eqref{eq:NConservation} describe events that would place agents onto site $(i,j)$, while negative terms on the right describe events that remove agents from site $(i,j)$.
-For example, the first term on the right right of Equation \eqref{eq:NConservation} describes the movement of agents from site $(i-1,j)$ to site $(i,j)$ under the action of a bias in the positive $x$-direction, $\rho_x$.
-This term is proportional to: (i) the probability that site $(i-i,j)$ is occupied $\langle N_{i-1,j}\rangle/\kappa$; (ii) $M$, the probability that an individual agent will attempt to move during the time step of duration $\tau$; (iii) the probability that the movement will be in the positive $x$-direction $(1+\rho_x)/4$; and (iv) the probability that the occupancy status of the target site will accept the potential movement event, $(1 - \langle N_{i,j}\rangle/\kappa)$.
-Taking the product of these various probabilities and treating the resulting term as being proportional to a net transition probability implies that the occupancy status of lattice sites are independent.
-While this approximation is clearly questionable for any single event, it has been long established that this standard mean-field approximation turns out to be accurate under a wide range of conditions~\citep{Baker2010,Ellner2001}.
-We will provide evidence to support this observation later.
+Positive terms on the right of Equation \eqref{eq:NConservation} describe movements onto site $(i,j)$, while negative terms describe movements away from site $(i,j)$.
+For example, the first term describes movement from site $(i-1,j)$ to site $(i,j)$ under bias in the positive $x$-direction.
+This term is proportional to the occupancy of the departure site $\langle N_{i-1,j}\rangle/\kappa$, the movement probability $M$, the directional movement probability $(1+\rho_x)/4$, and the probability that the target site accepts the movement, $1-\langle N_{i,j}\rangle/\kappa$.
+Interpreting the product of these individual probabilities as a net transition probability implies that the occupancy status of sites are independent, which is the classical mean-field approximation.
+Although questionable for individual events, it is accurate under a wide range of conditions~\cite{Baker2010,Ellner2001}, as we demonstrate later.